 Each student will be observed a minimum of two times by their practicum supervisor.
 This supervisor will use the observation form based on the Danielson Framework to take notes and score each student.
 Each of the various components of the Danielson Framework will live in the courses throughout the program so that students are familiar with the framework before their final semester in placements.

-Teaching journal reflections (T465 Final Seminar)
+Teaching journal reflections (T468 Final Seminar)

-Students will use the Canvas discussion feature to write a weekly teaching journal reflection.
-The reflection will Gibb's reflective cycle:
+Students will write a weekly teaching journal reflection.
+The reflection will be on problems of practice students experience in their practicum placement.